Cross Schedule Conflicts

 Go to the schedule in which this unavailability was added, hover over it, and click on the garbage icon in order to delete it:

-Another way to solve this conflict is by deleting the overlapping shift, do this by accessing the job schedule in which this overlapping shift was published and clicking on the three dots that appear on the right side of the shift, then, press “Delete.”
+Another way to solve this conflict is by deleting the overlapping shift.
+Do this by accessing the job schedule in which this overlapping shift was published and clicking on the three dots that appear on the right side of the shift.
+Click on "Delete".

-Please note: Once inside the schedule containing the shift, the conflicting unavailability, or absence is displayed by a flag notification in the bottom right corner.
+Please note: Once inside the schedule containing the shift, the conflicting unavailability or time off is displayed by a flag notification in the bottom right corner.
 If you’d like to learn more about the different schedule views, have a look at our article on Viewing Options In the Schedule.
-To learn more about conflicts check out this article.
+To learn more about conflicts, check out this article.

-A user can be marked as absent on a certain day in one schedule.
-If we assign them to a shift on another schedule, on the same day, it will create a cross-schedule conflict.
+When a user is on time off, the dates and type of time off will automatically appear on their schedule.
+If we assign them to a shift on another schedule on the same day, it will create a cross-schedule conflict.

-Please note: Absence will only appear on the Job Schedule if the Job Schedule is Synced with the Time Clock.
+Please note: Time Off will only appear on the Job Schedule if the Job Schedule is synced with the Time Clock.

 How do we solve this type of conflict?